AndySomogyi/mechanica/docs/source/formalism.rst

 We can imedietly idenfity a number of *things*.
 Things such as cell nuclie, cell membrane, cytoplasm, actin fibers, lamellpoidium, filopodium, etc..
 We call these things **objects**.
 Objects represent the “things” such as molecules, proteins, cells, fluids, or materials.
-An object is defined as any instantiable physical or logical entity that has certain state-full or structural properties.
+We define an object as any instantiable physical or logical entity that has certain state-full or structural properties.